Northern Illinois vs. Buffalo NCAA Football Odds, Plays and Insights | November 17, 2021

 Over/Under Insights

-- Northern Illinois has combined with its opponents to score more than 63.5 points in four of 10 games this season.
+- Northern Illinois and its opponents have gone over the current 63.5-point total in four of 10 games this season.

+- Buffalo's games have gone over 63.5 points in three of nine chances this season.

+- Wednesday's total is 0.1 points lower than the two team's combined 63.6 points per game average.

 - These two squads surrender a combined 63.9 points per game, 0.4 more than this contest's over/under.